foods are high in iron for toddlers

 • Quinoa

-This nutritious grain-like seed is a great plant-based protein and iron source.
+This nutritious grain-like seed is a successful plant-based protein and iron source.
 One cup of cooked quinoa contains around 2.8 milligrams of iron.

 • Tofu